 Landlord Liability for Dog Bites

-Dogs bring enormous joy, companionship, and fulfillment to many people.
-However, every year, thousands of people are injured due to dog bites.
-It makes sense that often the owner of a dog that bites someone will be held legally responsible for the injuries.
-What you may not know is that in certain cases a landlord can also be held responsible for injuries caused by a tenant's dog.
+Often the owner of a dog that bites someone is legally responsible for the injuries under tort law.
+Yet in certain cases, a landlord or property owner is also responsible for injuries caused by a tenant's dog.
 Read on to learn more about landlord liability for dog bites.

 Dog Bite Lawsuits and Liability